Private equity in India: market and regulatory overview

 Investment strategy.
 Private equity funds make investments based on factors such as sector, size of the company, and potential for growth.
 Certain funds are "special situation" funds and their strategy depends on their mandate.
 There are other private equity funds that target investment only in start-ups and medium size companies.

 Social purpose.
 Private equity funds set up as social sector focused funds differ in nature from other private equity funds, as they provide grants and capital support for socially relevant sectors.

 Fund regulation and licensing

-Insurance agents/brokers who offer investment advice solely in insurance products and who are registered with the Insurance Regulatory and Development Authority.
+Insurance agents/brokers who offer investment advice solely in insurance products, and are registered with the Insurance Regulatory and Development Authority.

-Pension advisers who offer investment advice solely on pension products, and who are registered with the Pension Fund Regulatory and Development Authority.
+Pension advisers who offer investment advice solely on pension products and are registered with the Pension Fund Regulatory and Development Authority.

 Mutual fund distributors, subject to certain conditions.